Why You Should Make Redeployment Part of Your Company’s DNA

 Schofield acknowledged that there was very specific domain knowledge related to the products in each of the company’s business units.
 However, there were also underlying capabilities and skills that could be transferred and applied to multiple products.
 The trick was finding a way to get hiring managers to see the value in those underlying capabilities and skills.

 “We have an individual doing procurement in our Land business,” Schofield said.
 “He knows about working with systems and suppliers in the Land business.
 If they move to our Air business, they might not know the suppliers, but they will know procurement process and the rest they can pick up over time.”

-The redeployment solution for BAE Systems ultimately came in the form of what Schofield called the “Redeployment Rule Book.”
+The redeployment solution for BAE Systems ultimately came in the form of what Schofield called the “Redeployment Rules Book.”

-Once an employee has been designated for possible redundancy, Schofield said they are granted access to a redeployment portal (hosted by Lee Hecht Harrison Penna) where they can see all the job openings in other parts of the company.
+Once an employee has been designated for possible redundancy, Schofield said they are granted access to a redeployment portal (hosted by LHH) where they can see all the job openings in other parts of the company.
 They can also access online help to write CVs and prepare for interviews.

 Once someone has applied for a job in a different business unit, hiring managers are required to first consider the redeployment candidates before they are given the green light to hire any other candidate, he said.

-To be considered for a redeployment opportunity, the candidate must meet the “60 percent fit” rule.
+To be considered for a redeployment opportunity, the candidate must initially meet the “60 percent fit” rule.
 In other words, the candidate must possess more than half of the requirements to be considered for the new position.
 And, they must not have any performance issues in their current job.